-Kentucky – America’s 15th State
+Kentucky Becomes 15th State

 In 1750, Thomas Walker conducted the first extensive European exploration of the eastern portion of Kentucky.
-The legendary Daniel Boone explored eastern Kentucky in 1767 and again in 1769, when he spent two years living in the Bluegrass region.
+The legendary Daniel Boone explored eastern Kentucky in 1767, and again in 1769, when he spent two years living in the Bluegrass region.
 In 1773, Boone attempted to lead a group of settlers into the area, but Indians prevented it.
 In 1774, a group of colonists from Pennsylvania, led by James Harrod, established the first permanent white settlement in Kentucky, called Harrodsburg.
 Soon after, Boone established Boonesborough along the Kentucky River.
 The route Boone took into Kentucky became known as the “Wilderness Road.”

 Separated from the American colonies by mountains and forests, Kentucky was very remote.
 As the American Revolution raged in the colonies, Kentucky was left susceptible to attacks from Indians who were armed by the British.
 Under the capable leadership of Boone, Simon Kenton, and George Rogers Clark, the Kentucky settlers were able to defend themselves.
 In 1776, Kentucky became a county of Virginia.
 Many settlers from Virginia moved to the area, which prompted an increase in Indian attacks.
-In 1778, George Rogers Clark led a small group of colonists against the British settlements that were responsible for supplying arms to the Indians.
+In 1778, George Rogers Clark led a small group of colonists against the British settlements responsible for supplying arms to the Indians.
 This action was successful, and greatly reduced the number of attacks against the Kentucky colonists.